 As they adopt Voice over Internet Protocol (VoIP) , companies should beware that the technology will draw more attention from hackers, spammers and other threats.
-Industry experts said investing in VoIP today could
+Industry experts said investing in VoIP today could be opening the door for trouble tomorrow -- unless users are prepared.

 VoIP technology allows users to route voice calls through the Internet.
 This can reduce costs by eliminating toll charges, among other possible benefits.
 But ripping out an existing phone system and replacing it with VoIP ties the phone system into the data network, exposing the phones to the same kinds of security risks as the data network.
 The spamming, phishing and denial-of-service attacks that keep network administrators tossing and turning in bed at night could also affect VoIP phones.